pokepark/PokemonRaidBot/README.md

 To easily download you can use a special download script on the CLI: `php getZeCharles.php`

+Set `RAID_PICTURE_BG_COLOR` to an RGB value to specify the background color of the raid picture.

+Set `RAID_PICTURE_TEXT_COLOR` to an RGB value to specify the text color of the raid picture.

+Set `RAID_PICTURE_ICONS_WHITE` to true to use white weather icons for the raid picture.
+Especially useful when you defined a dark background color.

+Set `RAID_PICTURE_FILE_FORMAT` to either `gif`, `jpeg`, `jpg` or `png` to specify the output format of the raid picture.

 Set `RAID_DEFAULT_PICTURE` to the url of a default gym picture in case no gym image url is stored in the database for a gym.

 ### Portal Import

 Set `PORTAL_IMPORT` to `true` to enable the possibility to import portals from Telegram Ingress Bots.

+Set `PORTAL_PICTURE_IMPORT` to `true` to download the portal image from Telegram Ingress Bots.
+When set to `false` the URL of the portal image is stored in the database.

 ### Raid sharing